Calisthenics (Australia): Format

 Calisthenics consists of performing a variety of 'items' which are usually presented at eisteddfod-like stage competitions.
 Currently the items performed in Calisthenics are: Figure March, Club Swinging, Free Exercises, Rod Exercises, Aesthetics, and a couple other 'Fancy Items'.
 Fancy items are those items which typically focus on the theatrical performance other aspects, and are included on a rotational basis (i.e. not all performed every year).
 Fancy items include Song and Dance, Rhythmic (similar to Aesthetics), Stage Medley, Dance Arrangement, Folk Dance and Calisthenics Revue, usually the same moves in different sequence per song.
 At the most elite level, Calisthenics competitors are required to have some knowledge of flexibility, strength, balance and control, precision, technique, execution and an idea of Choreography is also required.

-Competitors wear beautiful costumes often designed and sewn by the parents for the year's competition items.
+Competitors wear costumes often designed and sewn by the parents for the year's competition items.
 The competitors also wear heavy theatrical make up to emphasize expressions on stage.
 Team competition is the main form of competition, however solo competitions including "Graceful Solo" (a solo similar to that of Aesthetics) and "Solo and Duo" (a solo that is similar to that of Free Exercises, but must be an equal blend of that and dance) are also a part of the performance art.
 For example, one of the highlights of the year for the elite solo competitor is a competition category called "Most Graceful Girl".